H2020-InFuse/cdff/External/Readme.md

 These libraries in turn have their own dependencies (the CDFF's **recurse dependencies**).
 List under construction:

+* yaml-cpp
+  - Certain Boost.* libraries, but precisely which ones is undocumented (assumedly, header-only ones)

 * Boost
   - The C/C++ standard libraries (`apt: libc6-dev libstdc++-5-dev`)
   - The GCC support library (`apt: libgcc-5-dev`)